 If the parents can create an environment where the children are genuinely interested in learning the language, then they might be able to pull it off.
 In many cases they won’t and, in some cases, they might actually turn the kid off learning that language.

-People get very moralistic about this.
-It’s just so obviously a good thing to learn the heritage language.
-It’s part of your heritage.
-It’s diversity and blah, blah, blah.
-If people do it, that’s fine, nothing wrong with it, but if they don’t like doing it that’s equally fine.
+So in summary I don’t agree that it’s obviously a good thing to learn one’s heritage language, that it’s showing respect for your heritage, or that it contributes to diversity etc. If people do learn their heritage language, that’s fine, but if they don’t like doing it that’s equally fine.
 Let people learn the languages that they’re interested in.